Mansio: Tabernae

 Genteel travellers needed something better than cauponae.
 In the early days of the viae, when little unofficial travel existed, houses placed near the road were required by law to offer hospitality on demand.
-Frequented houses no doubt became the first tabernae (Latin word taberna ("shed" or "hut"; from tabula, meaning "board"), which were hostels, rather than the "taverns" we know today.
+Frequented houses no doubt became the first tabernae (Latin word "taberna" ("shed" or "hut"; from tabula, meaning "board"), which were hostels, rather than the "taverns" we know today.
 A tabernaculum or small taberna was a portable place of worship for the Hebrews, thus producing the word tabernacle.

 As Rome grew, so did its tabernae, becoming more luxurious and acquiring good or bad reputations as the case may be.
-One of the best hotels was the Tabernae Caediciae at Sinuessa on the Via Appia.
+One of the best hostels was the Tabernae Caediciae at Sinuessa on the Via Appia.
 It had a large storage room containing barrels of wine, cheese and ham.
 Many cities of today grew up around a taberna complex, such as Rheinzabern in the Rhineland, and Saverne in Alsace.